 “Do we really need a Death Star?
 I’m all for the jobs but couldn’t we build like a Life Mountain or something?
 Feels like we might be sending the wrong message to the galaxy with this one.”

 Despite those concerns, The White House is still pushing the plan while trying to quiet some of the proposals most outspoken critics.

 In an interview on “Meet the Press”, Counselor to The President, Kellyanne Conway offered an alternate take on things.
 “Why would you be afraid of a Death Star?
 Maybe you’re doing something wrong.
 If you’re not doing anything wrong, you have nothing to worry about.
 The Death Star’s laser is very precise.”

 While millions of Americans have marched the streets opposing the proposed Death Star there are many that feel there is an air of inevitability about its eventual construction.

 Tony James of Providence, Rhode Island offered a fatalistic take on the possibility.

 “Look, the American people, a lot of them, certainly not all of them or even most of them voted for Trump so whatever terrible thing he wants to make is going to happen, at least until the midterms.”

 “The American people have lost their country.
-If you want a unique and memorable customer oriented space for casino online gaming, visit https://dreamjackpot.com for more information.
 They have ceded control to a Billionaire Boys Club that doesn’t care about them yet they can not see it.
-They are gambling on a sport that the participants aren’t even playing.
+They are gambling with free slots games on a sport that the participants aren’t even playing.
 Did you watch any of the Betsy Devos nomination hearing?